creative-leaders-2

 All channels of communication can lead back to you and, ultimately, you are making the team function.
 But, everyone needs equal access to you and to be on a level playing field when it comes to idea generation and proposal.
 The newest team member could have the best idea for a new project but, if your team is organized using a top-down approach, their idea may never be heard.

-Traditional managerial styles at larger corporations are often top down, limiting communication among the different “levels” of the hierarchy.
+Traditional managerial styles at larger corporations are often top-down, limiting communication among the different “levels” of the hierarchy.
 It is important to remember that just because one has risen through the ranks and earned a title, their ideas aren’t necessarily more valuable than other team members.
 Veteran employees in an industry will be able to generate ideas based on previous experiences, but newer team members are also likely to supply valid ideas based on research and personal experiences.
 Brainstorming sessions where everyone’s voice is heard will allow fresh, new ideas to add to the old standbys.

 At Fortress, we tell everyone that we want to learn from them, not just have them learn from us, which helps create new ideas that are valued by all.
 For a business to succeed, every voice must be heard.
 That means listening to every member and giving all ideas equal consideration before landing on the one that is right for the project.